brij-desaii/Drug-Quality-Control/README.md

-# Drug Quality Control using Maching Learning
+# Drug Quality Control using Machine Learning

-This projected was built as our submission to the Flipkart GRiD 5.0 Health+ Hackathon.
+This project was built as our submission to the Flipkart GRiD 5.0 Health+ Hackathon.

-The ML models are implemented in a Jupyter Notebook and the UI was build using Anvil.
+The `Application` directory contains the application to be used by manufacturers.
+The ML models are implemented in a Jupyter Notebook and the UI was built using Anvil.

+The `Dataset` directory contains the dataset that we have cleaned and pre-processed (taken from Žagar, J., & Mihelič, J. (2022).
+Big data collection in pharmaceutical manufacturing and its use for product quality predictions.
+Scientific Data, 9(1), 1-11. https://doi.org/10.1038/s41597-022-01203-x).

+The `MATLAB_Models` directory contains the best models for each of the parameters as discussed in the presentation slides.

+The `Plots` directory has the test data prediction plots of the MATLAB models.

 ## Steps to Run